Menu

 Workflow Modes

 Snipara offers workflow modes optimized for different task sizes.
-Choose LITE for focused edits, STANDARD for normal agent work, FULL for multi-phase changes, and FULL + ORCHESTRATED only when explicit production validation or multi-agent coordination is justified.
+Choose LITE for focused edits, STANDARD for normal agent work, FULL for multi-phase changes, and the explicit ORCHESTRATED path only when production validation or multi-agent coordination is justified.

-Token Savings: LITE mode uses ~3-5K tokens.
-FULL mode uses ~8-15K tokens but adds session continuity, durable memory capture, phase commits, and reviewable automation.
+Illustrative context budget: the diagrams use rough ~3-5K and ~8-15K Snipara-token examples for LITE and FULL.
+They are planning heuristics, not measured savings or guarantees; actual usage depends on query, index, plan, and caller surface.
+FULL adds session continuity, durable memory capture, phase commits, and reviewable automation.
 STANDARD sits between them for everyday coding with structural follow-up.

 Run With snipara-companion